kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ...
 ```

 It looks like the code is set to send a GUID, not the message itself.
 Must have been something the developer left in to test things out.
-Let's modify that code:
+The correct code should look like this:

 **DataController.cs** (version 2)